Parsing CSV and Excel Feeds with Pandas Permalink to this section

 file_path,

-encoding="utf-8-sig", # Strips Windows BOM from ERP exports
+encoding="utf-8-sig", # strips the Windows BOM from ERP exports

 engine="python",